Hams are produced throughout Spain, especially in mountainous areas with mild, dry summers and cold winters, which is ideal for curing.

-The quality of these hams is determined by the rearing of the white pig, the cool mountain breezes that cured the hams, and its processing.
+The quality of these hams is determined by the rearing of the pig, the cool mountain breezes that cured the hams, and its processing.
 Drawing on a wealth of experience, a skilled ham master determines the perfect time for each phase of curing until he determines that it is time to bring his masterpiece to market.
-It is a pure product yielding honest flavor.

 Since 2001, the European Union protects the process of Serrano ham production with the certification T.S.G., Traditional Specialty Guaranteed.
-This certification protects the authentic taste of Serrano ham and ensures consumers in Europe and all over the world that it refers to a historical, authentic and genuine product.
+This certification protects the authentic taste of Serrano ham and ensures consumers in Europe and all over the world that it refers to an authentic and genuine product.

 In 1990, the Consorcio del Jamón Serrano Español was formed to bring together the principal producers/exporters of Serrano ham in Spain, with the objective of guaranteeing the quality of Spanish Serrano ham and to offer a high quality product for export.

 A Serrano ham certified by the Consorcio bears the label of the Consorcio del Jamón Serrano Español with its control number, and the "S" in the shape of a ham branded on the skin of the ham guarantees that the Serrano ham has passed the Consorcio's rigorous standards.